IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 # IBM Block Storage System via Spectrum Control Base Edition

-IBM block storage can be used as persistent storage for Docker via Ubiquity service.
+IBM block storage can be used as persistent storage for Kubernetes via Ubiquity service.
 Ubiquity communicates with the IBM storage systems through [IBM Spectrum Control Base Edition](https://www.ibm.com/support/knowledgecenter/en/STWMS9) (SCBE) 3.2.0.
 SCBE creates a storage profile (for example, gold, silver or bronze) and makes it available for Ubiquity Docker volume plugin.
 Avilable IBM block storage systems for Docker volume plugin are listed in the [Ubiquity Service](https://github.com/IBM/ubiquity/).

+# Ubiquity Dynamic Provisioner
+There is no tune for the Provisioner that related to IBM Block Storage.

+# Ubiquity FlexVolume CLI

-## Configuring Docker host for IBM block storage systems
+## Configuring Kubernetes node(minion) for IBM block storage systems
-Perform the following installation and configuration procedures on each node in the Docker Swarm cluster that requires access to Ubiquity volumes.
+Perform the following installation and configuration procedures on each node in the Kubernetes cluster that requires access to Ubiquity volumes.

 #### 1. Installing connectivity packages